mnot/I-D/safe-hint/draft.md

 ~~~

 Here, the Preference-Applied response header ({{!RFC7240}}) indicates that the site has applied the
 preference.
-Servers are not required to send Preference-Applied, but are encouraged to where
-possible.

-Here, the Preference-Applied response header ({{!RFC7240}}) indicates that the site has applied the
-preference.
 Servers are not required to send Preference-Applied (even when they have applied the
 preference), but are encouraged to where possible.